anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)

-Basically, application services provide an API for retrieving view models of domain state.
-However, for complex user interfaces it would be inefficient to construct view models in an application service and urging clients to depend on large application services.
-With the view model repository approach, we facilitate access to view models in an efficient manner.
-Consequently, in our case the UI controller would use the application service, that in turn, would use the view model repository instead of using the view model repository in the UI controller directly.
-The right choice must be made for the specific use case.
-A view model repository uses any dependency that is necessary for creating view models.
+Normally, an application service provides methods for retrieving view models of domain state.
+However, for complex user interfaces it would be inefficient to construct view models in an application service method requiring too many dependencies.
+By using a view model repository however, we facilitate access to view models in a more efficient manner.
+Consequently, the UI controller uses the application service, that in turn, uses the view model repository to provide presentation models.
+A view model repository then uses as many dependency necessary to fulfill the presentation layers request.
+Sometimes it may be advantageous to use view model repositories directly in UI controllers without.
+At worst, we may end up with a useless passthrough layer.

 **» Why CQRS in the frontend?**<br/>